keiranlovett/jira-structured-issues/README.md

 ## Features

 - **Template-Based Issue Creation**: Define issue templates in YAML format, specifying the types of Issues through their fields and mappings in Jira.
+- **Dynamic Placeholders**: Use JMESPath queries to dynamically populate field values from structured data.
 ## Installation

 1. Ensure you have Node.js installed on your machine.